pytorch/pytorch.github.io/_posts/2019-12-06-pytorch-adds-new-tools-and-libraries-welcomes-preferred-networks-to-its-community.md

 * Ease of use - This framework features a modular, flexible design that allows anyone to train machine learning models on top of PyTorch using very simple abstractions.
 The system also has out-of-the-box integration with AWS on PyTorch Elastic, facilitating research at scale and making it simple to move between research and production.
 * High performance - Researchers can use the framework to train models such as Resnet50 on ImageNet in as little as 15 minutes.

-You can learn more at the [NeurIPS Expo workshop](https://nips.cc/ExpoConferences/2019/schedule?workshop_id=16) on Multi-Modal research to production or get started with the PyTorch Elastic Imagenet example.
+You can learn more at the [NeurIPS Expo workshop](https://nips.cc/ExpoConferences/2019/schedule?workshop_id=16) on Multi-Modal research to production or get started with the PyTorch Elastic Imagenet example [here](https://github.com/pytorch/elastic/blob/master/examples/imagenet/main.py).

 ## Come see us at NeurIPS